rosspeili/rosspeili/README.md

-### Ross Peili // AI Eng. // Organic processor, working for the machine.
+### Ross Peili // Organic processor, working for the machine.

 Building at the intersection of AI, Web3, and Bioinformatics.
 Founder at [ARPA CORP.](https://arpacorp.net), where we're engineering seamless man-machine interactions.